Vavain/Vavain.github.io/README.md

 [Brief Introduction - Remove this afterwards]

-I am an intelligence development officer who, through using OSINT in their day-to-day work, has developed a lasting interest in cybersecurity and thus has led me on the journey to develop these skills within the TryHackMe platform as well as seek industry recognised certifications such as CompTIA A+, Network+ and Security+ +.
+I am currently an intelligence development officer working for a UK regulator who, through using OSINT in their day-to-day work, developed a lasting interest in cybersecurity and thus has led me on the journey to develop these skills within the TryHackMe platform as well as seek industry recognised certifications such as CompTIA A+, Network+ and Security+ +.

 ## Objective
 [Provide Objective - Remove this afterwards]]

-My journey within OSINT, intelligence development and investigating cybercrime has led me to develop a passion for cybersecurity.
-I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+I have always had an interest in IT, not just in the practicalities of using the equipment, but also the how and why it works.
+This interest developed early in my life and stayed with me throughout my professional career, always being the office "IT Guy", eagerly volunteering to learn new systems and equipment.
+Constantly learning and constantly finding new challenges to overcome.
+My journey towards finding a career within Cyber Security culminated within my OSINT learning, my intelligence development career and investigating crimes which had a cyber element to them.
+I am now eager to transition into this field, specifically aiming to join a Security Operations Centre (SOC) as a Tier 1 Analyst.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]